Fr\'echet Means in Infinite Dimensions: Introduction

 \subsubsection{Probabilistic Consequences (Section~\ref{sec:prob})}

-The final part of the paper shows, plainly, that the main theorem yields a great deal asymptotic theory for Fr\'echet means of random variables in a separable metric space $(X,d)$ admitting a weak convergence.
+The final part of the paper shows, plainly, that the main theorem yields a great deal asymptotic theory for Fr\'echet means.
+Throughout this part, suppose that $(X,d)$ is a metric space admitting a weak convergence.